hyscale/hyscale/README.md

        httpPath: /docs/images/tomcat.gif

 ```
-Managing configuration differences across environments is necessary, so a single hspec may not be sufficient across all environments.
-Environment specific configurations can be achieved through [profiles](https://github.com/hyscale/hspec/blob/master/docs/hyscale-spec-reference.md#profile-files).
+Managing configuration differences across environments is necessary, so a hspec alone may not be sufficient across all environments.
+Environment specific configurations can be achieved through [profiles](https://github.com/hyscale/hspec/blob/master/docs/hyscale-spec-reference.md#profile-files) as shown in the example below.

 ####  Stage profile for myservice can be like

-stage-myservice.hprof
+##### stage-myservice.hprof

 ```yaml
 environment: stage